-This experience was so much fun that I’m not sure where to begin telling the story.
-Should I start at the beginning, with a beautiful wine tasting and tour at Francone Winery in Neive?
-Or should I start at the end, in the famous Gallina vineyards drinking Francone’s award-winning Barbaresco with new friends; the Alps visible in the distance?
+We had so much fun with Fabrizio, I’m not sure if I should begin this story at the beginning with the wine tasting and tour at Francone Winery , or with the visit to the Gallina vineyards where we drank Francone’s award-winning Barbaresco, the Alps visible in the distance.
 I think I shall start at the beginning because it set the tone for the rest of the day.

 Contents